 Education

 Educating your entire organization about infertility and its consequences for all employees—regardless of their paths to parenthood—can have a huge impact on your employees.
-They’ll feel much less inclined to stay silent if they feel confident you understand and support their journey.
-Education can take the form of specific manager training for managers.
-You could also develop resource materials outlining how your company can assist those seeking assistance with fertility issues.
-Take every opportunity to acknowledge those who may be dealing with infertility.
-Doing so can have tangible results.
-In the Fertility Network study above, those employees who said they received more employer support also reported lower levels of distress and less frequent suicidal feelings.
+They'll feel much less inclined to stay silent if they feel confident you understand and support their journey.
+Education can take the form of specific manager training.
+You could also develop resource materials outlining how your company can assist men and women seeking fertility treatment.

 Providing a supportive community